wpzoom/Social-Icons-Widget-by-WPZOOM/readme.txt

 == Changelog ==

+= 2.0 =
+* Major Upate
+* Added Color Picker to change the color of each icon individually
+* Added 3 Icon Sets which allows you to choose a custom icon for any links you want.

 = 1.0.7 =
 * Fixed a bug with links containing the word "play" now showing the right icon.